Originally posted 2017-04-17 16:19:59.

 Recent search terms:

-- common defect of an electric fan (1)
+- common fault of electric fan (2)

-- common faults of electric fan (1)
+- common faults in a fan (1)